ardriveapp/inferno-backend/README.md

 ## Cache

-The folder `./cache` contains the immutable cached blocks.
+The folder `./cache` contains the immutable cached blocks returned from the GQL query.
 Every time you run the `aggregate` command, the non-cached blocks will be added there.

 ## Run the aggregation proccess